-The instinct is completely logical: business is slow, revenue is down, time to advertise.
+The instinct is completely logical: business is slow, revenue is down, time to cut advertising.
 Business is strong, revenue is up, time to cut the marketing budget.
 It's a cash flow response, not a strategy, and it happens to be the inverse of what the data says works.

 Most of Advertising's Value Is Delayed